 - All Men Are Perverts:

-- Artifact Title: they now mock skippable cutscenes, and even not-particularly-interactive first-person sequences.
-This is Lampshaded first in the Quantum of Solace episode, and then again in the Left 4 Dead episode.
+- Artifact Title: Originally the idea was to make fun of actual unskippable cutscenes, but they now mock skippable cutscenes as well, and even not-particularly-interactive first-person sequences.
+This is usually Lampshaded, such as in the Quantum of Solace episode, and the Left 4 Dead episode.

 "And so begins the adventure of an unlikely hero.
 But he got killed, so now we get to watch his girlfriend get clothes from the blacksmith."

 - Cheese-Eating Surrender Monkeys: Subverted.
-They doubted other countries would do much better against the demon invasion in Onimusha 3.
+They doubted other countries would do much better against the demon invasion in Onimusha 3: Demon Siege.

 - However, in an episode of their Legaia 2 Let's Play, they joke that the "Flag of Retreat" that they just found is France's flag.